ThePenguinsGit/ihatemy.live/content/docs/donations.md

 ::card
 ## Boosting
 You can also get some great benefits by Boosting our Discord Server!
 This also includes the free Boosts that come with any Discord Nitro subscription.
-You'll be receiving all benefits from `Stellar Sponsor`.
+You'll be receiving all benefits from `Stellar Sponsor` and a special `Booster` Prefix.
 This also includes access to all pre-release servers while you're an active booster!
 As with all other donation tiers, you will also keep the `Contributer` role forever afterward.
 ::
 ::card